Before Surgery

 - Gather these items and bring them with you:

-- Have a picture ID ready to take with you.
+- A picture ID.
 Your ID will be checked before your surgery.

 - Any X-rays or other test results that you may have.